lorddusk/ObsidianDnD/Reference/deities/Purphoros.md

 **Purphoros's Influence**: The raw creative force that Purphoros embodies is chaotic, but Purphoros isn't a god of unbridled chaos.
 Rather, he shows mortals how to harness that primal energy, shaping it through passion and labor into something usable.

 Purphoros is primarily associated with forging, metallurgy, and related activities.
-It was his followers who first brought bronze to Theros, and a few of his most favored have begun working with a new metal—iron—said to come directly from their god's forge-fires.
+It was his followers who first brought bronze to Theros, and a few of his most favored have begun working with a new metalï¿½ironï¿½said to come directly from their god's forge-fires.

 Though Purphoros is largely interested in physical craft, he has influence over all forms of creation.
 Keranos also inspires new ideas, but it is Purphoros who oversees the advancement of the craft that brings these ideas to life in the world.